Why Many Finance Teams Struggle With ERP Systems — And How It Hurts Their Financial Reporting

 Yet, many finance teams fail to get accurate and timely financial reports from ERPNext.
 Instead of clarity, they face confusion, missing data, and unreliable numbers.
 Why does this happen so often?

 The truth is: inaccurate reporting isn’t a system problem alone — it’s usually a mix of people, process, and configuration issues.
+Let’s break it down.

 People Problems: Skills and Habits

-Lack of Training and Onboarding.
+Lack of Training and Onboarding

 Many accountants are not trained to use ERPNext’s integrated structure.
 They approach it like Excel, posting journal entries manually instead of using the built-in workflows.